OvThAlmin/SoftwareEngineerChallenge/designQuestion/desgin answer.md

 ### Application Server

 - Application Server consume event data from Kafka.
-- this AP server analyze and save result to Database.
+- This AP server analyze and save result to Database.

 ### Database